-We were young and stupid and so walked away from the meeting unconvinced and saying to ourselves that Barton had “lost it” and had become senile in his old age.
-He has never experienced something like this in his life either as he was not alive in 1929 which was the more accurate comparison when markets went down 86% from the peak.
-That he really didn’t know what he was talking about.
+We were young and stupid, and so walked away from the meeting unconvinced and saying to ourselves that Barton had “lost it” and become senile in his old age; that he had never experienced something like this in his life either as he was not alive in 1929 (the more accurate comparison when markets went down 86% from the peak); and that he really didn’t know what he was talking about.

 It was several weeks later when the market had fallen further and Barton’s visit was already a distant memory.
 His words had been dismissed as the wishful thinking of an aging, and out of touch, old investor.
 It was then that Newsweek published a new cover and as I happened to be walking past a magazine stall in Holland Village it captured my attention.
 It was in such starkly contrasting yellow and black colors that it jumped out at me and it was impossible to miss.
 I had to go in and buy the 10 or so copies that were on the shelf.
 All of it.
 And brought it back to the office to distribute to the team.The title was simple and straight to the point.
 “BUY!
 Don’t believe the bears” - By Barton Biggs.